slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 How to discord?
 Argue as you're right.
 Listen as you're wrong.

-- «I don't have an opinion on that.
-Why don't you tell me how you got to have such a firm one?
+- «Will you tell me your story?
+I’d love to know how you came to this point of view.
 It sounds like I could learn something.»
-- «Will you tell me your story?
-I’d love to know how you came to this point of view.»

 > *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*

-> *'Don’t explain.
-People only hear what they want to hear.'*

 <!--
 1 - «Rescue people instead of «cold calling».
 Include people to gain allies.
 Become the conduit in your circle — the one who makes sure introductions are made.
 It really is as simple as asking, “Have you met my friend, Johnny?”
 Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
 That’s all anyone wants when they’re out – to feel included.